Essential Instruments for Your Orthodontic Set

 X-Ray Technology

-Every orthodontic office needs an X-ray system to conduct thorough examinations of patients’ teeth.
-This is an important instrument for orthodontists that will last for years at a practice.
+Every orthodontic office needs an X-ray system to examine patients’ teeth thoroughly.
+An X-ray is an essential instrument for orthodontists that will last for years in a practice.
 Your options for an X-ray system include:

-Essential Miscellaneous Items to Have in Stock at Your Orthodontic Practice
+Essential Miscellaneous Items to Stock in Your Orthodontic Practice

-• Disinfectants: Hand sanitizer and cleaning products for tabletops and surfaces are important to have in patient areas and office spaces.
+• Disinfectants: Hand sanitizer and cleaning products for tabletops and surfaces are essential in patient areas and office spaces.

-• Gauze: As a necessity for many orthodontic procedures, you can always have more packages of gauze.
+• Gauze: As a necessity for many orthodontic procedures, you can always have more gauze packages.

 • Patient bibs: Disposable bibs are useful for many procedures where fluids could drip down on a patient’s clothes.